How To Prepare Your Dog For A Baby And Exact Steps That Worked For Us

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
 Please read full disclosure for more information.

-There were some alarming statistics that really pushed me to set a plan on preparing our dogs for our baby.
-Like every year in the United States, there are roughly 4.5 million reported dog bites and about 800,000 of these require hospitalization.
+Every year in the United States, there are roughly 4.5 million reported dog bites and about 800,000 of these require hospitalization.
 About 30,000 of them require reconstructive surgery.

 1. Bring your baby’s scent home.